icnrg/draft-irtf-icnrg-terminology/terms.md

 > a process of splitting data packets into frames so that they can be transmitted over the link with a smaller MTU size.

+## Terms related to Packet Types

+**Link**:

+> a type of Data packet whose body contains the Name of another Data packet.
+This inner Name is often a Full Name, i.e., it specifies the Packet ID of the corresponding Data packet, but this is not a requirement.

+  >> Common aliases include: pointer.

+**Manifest**:

+> a type of Data packet that contains Full Name Links to one or more Data Packets.
+Manifests group collections of related Data packets under a single Name.
+This has additional benefit of amortizing the signature verification cost for each Data packet referenced by the inner Links.
+Manifests typically contain additional metadata, e.g., the size (in bytes) of each linked Data packet and the cryptographic hash digest of all data contained in the linked Data packets.

 ## Terms related to Data-Centric Security

 **Directly secured data packet**: